tc39/notes/es7/2015-11/nov-17.md

 BT: should we update the process document, the champion comes with a set of tests for stage 4, the group uses this to +1/-1

-YK: source2source should be considered sufficient for “implementations’
+YK: source2source should be considered sufficient for "implementations'

 AK: stage 3 is somewhat problematic, implementations must put out there neck early.

-SK: sounds like a good filter, if no implementation wants to stick out their neck maybe the feature doesn’t have value
+SK: sounds like a good filter, if no implementation wants to stick out their neck maybe the feature doesn't have value

 DE: if there are tests, that we agree are good, any implementation should be sufficient.